snow3797/GROUP-12/README.md

 The system allows users to upload an image of a maize leaf.
 The backend processes the image, predicts the disease using a **Convolutional Neural Network (CNN)** (ResNet50-based model), and generates a short description and treatment advice using the **OpenAI API**.

-The results are then stored in a **SQL Server database** along with image metadata for further reference.
+The results are then stored in a **SQL Server database** along with image metadata for further reference and future retraining an fine tuning.

 ---